NicolasRitouet/WohnungAPI/README.md

 My own home automation system, based on arduino.
 Plan is:
-A) in each room, a module that transmit temperature and motion detection.
+A) in each room, a wireless module that transmits temperature and motion detection.
 Each module will be composed of:
 - a attiny 85
-- a dht22 (temperature and humidity sensor)
+- a dht22 (temperature and humidity sensor) (or LM35 ?)
 - a pir motion detection sensor (HC-SR501)
 - a wireless transmitter (433mhz)

 B) one central arduino to collect the data and share them through an API.
 This module is composed of: